egy.com suggests following articles

 Al Ahram of 4 December 1925 reports that the Egyptian government represented by the National Bank (al-Ahli) formerly acquired Bute House for 90,000 English Pounds.
 Henceforth, and up to this day, No. 75 South Audley Street is the official seat of the Egyptian embassy in London.
 It was the King's policy to purchase prime properties in major capitals, hence the imposing Egyptian embassy residences in Washington, Paris, Rome and Athens.
 Neither was it a coincidence that Egypt's first senior diplomatic representatives to Paris, London and Washington were all related by marriage to the monarch.
 If Washington's Seifullah Youssri and London's Abdel Aziz Izzet were married to the King's nieces, Mahmoud Fakhry Pasha in Paris was married to the king's eldest daughter.

 According to contemporary press reports, the Izzets were reluctant residents at Bute House, its purchase having taken place against the pasha's personal recommendation.
-On 5 December 1925, while holidaying in Switzerland, Izzet Pasha had sent the following telegram to Egypt's foreign minister Ahmed Ziwer Pasha (1864-1945):
+On 5 December 1925, while holidaying in Switzerland, Izzet Pasha (aged 52) had sent the following telegram to Egypt's foreign minister Ahmed Ziwer Pasha (1864-1945):

 I am surprised to see from the London papers a statement that the Egyptian Government intends to purchase Bute House for housing the Egyptian Legation.
 I see that it is my duty to repeat my remarks about that house which I made to Your Excellency when we last met in London.
 In my opinion the locality is not fitting for the Legation.
 The price is very high, the building is old and in no way suitable for the purpose in view.

-Soon enough, Bute House became the topic of intensive deliberation in Parliament when on 21 August 1926 a number MPs grilled the incumbent foreign minister regarding Ziwer's unilateral action regarding the ill-fated purchase.
+Soon enough, Bute House became the topic of intensive deliberation in Parliament when on 21 August 1926, a number of MPs grilled the incumbent foreign minister regarding Ziwer's unilateral action regarding the ill-fated purchase.
 Questions were also raised about costs, suitability and why the property was still in the name of three British aristocrats in lieu of the Kingdom of Egypt, especially since the National Bank of Egypt had already transferred the price in full.
 As it turned out this was a nominal circumvention of British Law which forbade foreign governments from owning British soil within the UK.
-Hence the three English gentlemen were acting as surrogates for the Egyptian government until the question of legal ownership could be resolved.
+Hence, the three English gentlemen were acting as temporary surrogates for the Egyptian government until the question of legal ownership could be resolved.

 The heated debate took an entire parliamentary session.
 Luckily for him the former foreign minister was in one of Europe’s fashionable thermal centers at the time.